 - The bedroom should quiet, dark and around 68°F, which is the perfect sleeping temperature for most people.

 - No technology should be allowed in the bedroom.
 The devices can easily become a distraction, depriving people of valuable sleep.
-In addition, the light from screens also interferes with the body’s production of melatonin, which is produced when the individual is getting ready to rest.
+In addition, the blue light from screens also interferes with the body’s production of melatonin, which is produced when the individual is getting ready to rest.
 Lower levels of this hormone cause difficulty with falling asleep.

 - The brain needs to equate bed with sleep.
 Watching television or working in bed can negatively influence a person’s ability to relax when it comes to sleeping.
 That’s because the body is exposed to mixed messages and won’t respond to simply being in bed unless it knows that the pillows and sheets mean sleep.

 If you’re interested in more information, tips and advice on how to manage worker fatigue, there’s a free webinar dedicated to exploring the issue and its catastrophic effect on workplace safety and productivity.
 In addition to providing an overview of the problem, it will offer several useful methods of dealing with the dangers of fatigue in your workplace and preventing serious incidents.
-Learn more about how you can help employees effectively manage fatigue for a safer and more productive workplace by registering here.